-By June 28, 2025, businesses will need to comply with the European Accessibility Act (EAA), a law designed to ensure that websites, apps, and digital services are accessible to people with disabilities.
+The European Accessibility Act (EAA) came into force on June 28, 2025, requiring businesses across the EU to ensure their websites, apps, and digital services are accessible to people with disabilities.

 What is the EAA, and what does EN 301549 have to do with it?